-Online refers to every single interaction a brand can have with its customers through a multitude of
+Online refers to every single interaction a brand can have with its customers, through a multitude of digital touchpoints.
+This includes social selling, marketplaces, search engines and reviews, among many more.

-- marketplaces

-- · search engines, and

-- reviews.

-Consider how many consumers simply use the Internet to browse for products, only to buy them instore when discounts come around, or those who consume reviews so as to get a true and accurate picture of what they are considering purchasing before any money is exchanged.
+Consider how many consumers simply use the internet to browse for products, only to buy them in store when discounts come around, or those who consume reviews so as to get a true and accurate picture of what they are considering to purchase, before any money is exchanged.

 Social selling is a significant area to note, accounting for 10% of all e-commerce sales.
-As part of the 'new' online journey, it is done through buying directly via Instagram, Facebook Shops and WhatsApp, where these portals are as many online pathways to purchase as a now 'old-school' e-commerce website is.
+As part of the 'new' online journey, it is done through buying directly via Instagram, Facebook Shops and WhatsApp, where these portals are as much online pathways to purchase as a now 'old-school' e-commerce website is.

 "What we need to acknowledge is that online is far more complex than we had realised - and that selling can come from almost anywhere online," says Julia Ahlfeldt.
-"Brands need to grasp that new channels of trade are on the rise and that even if purchases don't happen online, that's where many customer journeys begin."

-"Brands may be missing valuable opportunities by limiting the channels that they trade through," adds Ahlfeldt.
+"Brands need to grasp that new channels of trade are on the rise, and that even if purchases don't happen online, that's where many customer journeys begin.
+Brands may be missing valuable opportunities by limiting the channels that they trade through."

-Take Facebook and Instagram as a case in point, where 48% of consumers purchase through these social media platforms.

-"It's key to also note that it's not just small businesses who are leaning into these 'alternative' e-commerce commercial avenues, but global juggernauts such as H&M too," Ahlfeldt says.
+Take Facebook and Instagram as a case in point: 48% of consumers purchase through these social media platforms.
+It's key to also note, she says, that it's not just small businesses who are leaning into these 'alternative' e-commerce commercial avenues, but global juggernauts such as H&M too.

-Following the digital crumbs to the storefront

-In this fourth annual report, among the most significant insights is that online discovery and browsing morphs into a massive increase in offline sales.
+Following the digital crumbs to the store front In this fourth annual report, among the most significant insights is that online discovery and browsing morphs into a massive increase in offline sales.

-While before brands may have dismissed a Google review potentially leading to an in-store purchase, it is imperative that they now take note that any activity taken online - browsing, researching, comparing and looking at reviews - is all done with a means to an end.

-The consumer wants something but is online to gather all their information, even though they will most likely make the sale in the physical store.
+While before brands may have dismissed a Google review potentially leading to an in-store purchase, it is imperative that they now take note that any activity taken online - browsing, researching, comparing, looking at reviews, etc. - is all done with a means to an end: the consumer wants something but is using the ease of use of online to gather all their information, even though they will most likely make the sale in the physical store.

-Woolworths, for instance, notes that over 60% of its online browsers claim to buy in-store, which has reinforced its focus to lead in omnichannel retail.
+Woolworths, for instance, notes that over 60% of its online browsers claim to buy in-store which has reinforced its focus to lead in omnichannel retail.

-Charlie Stewart urges brands to reconsider their thinking, saying that "it's dangerous to disregard other channels and transactions that contribute to the broader construct of online shopping.
-These are no longer niche behaviours."
+Charlie Stewart urges brands to reconsider their thinking, saying that "It's dangerous to disregard other channels and transactions that contribute to the broader construct of online shopping - these are no longer niche behaviours.